alanrubin/redux-simple-promise/README.md

 ## Inspiration

-I have tried to mix the best behaviour from both [redux-promise](https://github.com/acdlite/redux-promise) and [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware) projects, avoiding as much as possible additional boilerplate declarations (such as declaring 3 times the action type or passing the arguments of the first dispatch in data or meta).
+I have tried to mix the best behaviour from both [redux-promise](https://github.com/acdlite/redux-promise) and [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware) projects, avoiding as much as possible additional boilerplate declarations (such as declaring 3 times the action type or passing the arguments of the first dispatch in data or meta) and the most consistent behavior (at least in my opinion...).

 Thanks to both projects for inspiration, specially to [redux-promise](https://github.com/acdlite/redux-promise) for the project setup and test inspiration.